2i2c-org/clinder/README.md

 This action establishes a BinderHub session, and exposes the Jupyter server information to the current job.
 This makes it possible to use BinderHub for remote execution within a GitHub Actions workflow.

+## How it works

+- Configure the action to point it to a Binder-ready repository (and optionally a BinderHub if different from mybinder.org).
+- When the action runs, it will:
+- Create a Binder session using that configuration.
+- Export environment variables you can use in subsequent actions to run code in the Binder environment.

+When the action is complete, you'll have a running Binder session that you can use to run code in your GitHub Workflow.
+It will output two environment variables you can use to **execute code in that Binder session**:

+- `JUPYTER_BASE_URL`: The URL of the Jupyter server running in BinderHub.
+- `JUPYTER_TOKEN`: The authentication token needed to execute code on that server.

+Use these tokens in subsequent actions in the GitHub workflow.
+For example, Jupyter Book and MyST Documents automatically use the values of these environment variables to choose where they execute code.
+If you ensure the `JUPYTER_*` variables are in the global environment when a Jupyter Book is built, it will use the BinderHub to execute code.

 ## Inputs

 ### `hub-url`